Retrieval Augmented Time Series Forecasting

 \subsection{Baselines and Evaluation Metrics}

-Our experiments compare Chronos models augmented with RAF to the baseline Chronos models without retrieval.
-We also compare both approaches for zero-shot forecasting (Tables \ref{tab:avg_scores_benchmark_1_all} and \ref{tab:avg_scores_benchmark_2_all}) as well as forecasting after the model is fine-tuned on the target dataset (Table \ref{tab:fine_tune_results}).
-For a fair comparison, we evaluated \textsc{RAF} against the baseline across two different benchmark datasets, as explained earlier.
-For each dataset, we evaluated the results using four different context lengths, $C \in \{50, 75, 100, 150\}$ for Benchmark \rom{1} and $C \in \{10, 15, 18, 21\}$ for Benchmark \rom{2}, across three different prediction lengths: $H \in \{10, 15, 20\}$ for Benchmark \rom{1} and $H \in \{3, 4, 5\}$ for Benchmark \rom{2}.
-We then compared the average results across these three prediction lengths for each benchmark.
+Our first set of experiments compares Chronos models augmented with \textsc{RAF} to their non-retrieval baselines, both in the zero-shot setting (Tables~\ref{tab:avg_scores_benchmark_1_all}, \ref{tab:avg_scores_benchmark_2_all}) and after fine-tuning on the target dataset (Table~\ref{tab:fine_tune_results}).
+For a fair comparison, we evaluate across two benchmarks: Benchmark~\rom{1} sweeps four context lengths $C\!\in\!\{50,75,100,150\}$ and three horizons $H\!\in\!\{10,15,20\}$; Benchmark~\rom{2} uses $C\!\in\!\{10,15,18,21\}$ and $H\!\in\!\{3,4,5\}$.

+In the second set of experiments, we focus on architecture-level generality.
+We pick four datasets from each benchmark (eight total) and evaluate four TSFMs (Chronos, Moirai, TimesFM, Lag-Llama).
+To isolate architectural effects, we fix $C{=}100$, $H{=}10$ for Benchmark~\rom{1} and $C{=}21$, $H{=}4$ for Benchmark~\rom{2} datasets.
+We then report the average percentage improvement of \textsc{RAF} for each model over the corresponding baseline (Table~\ref{tab:model_scores}).

-For evaluation, we assessed \textsc{RAF} based on both probabilistic and point forecast performance, as recommended by \cite{ansari2024chronoslearninglanguagetime}.
-We utilized the weighted quantile loss (WQL) to measure the quality of our probabilistic forecasts.
-WQL measures how closely the predicted distribution aligns with the actual observed values across various quantile levels.
-In our evaluation, we calculated WQL at nine evenly spaced quantile levels: $\{0.1, 0.2, \dots, 0.9\}$, following the approach outlined by \cite{ansari2024chronoslearninglanguagetime}.
-We used the mean absolute scaled error (MASE, \cite{HYNDMAN2006679}) to evaluate point forecast performance.
-MASE is computed by taking the absolute forecast error and scaling it by the average historical error, accounting for seasonality in the time series.
-For each dataset, we first averaged the MASE and WQL metrics across three distinct prediction lengths which yielded an average score for each context length similar to \cite{ansari2024chronoslearninglanguagetime}.
-After calculating the average score for each context length, we evaluate \textsc{RAF} on each dataset by computing the relative performance of \textsc{RAF} defined as \emph{the ratio of the average Chronos score with RAF to the baseline average Chronos score}, where no time series retrieval was applied (w/o RAG).
-The relative scores were then aggregated using the geometric mean to account for the varying context lengths, yielding final results displayed.
+For evaluation, we assessed \textsc{RAF} on both probabilistic and point-forecast performance, as recommended by \citep{ansari2024chronoslearninglanguagetime}.
+We used the weighted quantile loss (WQL) to measure the quality of probabilistic forecasts; WQL quantifies how closely the predicted distribution matches the observed values across quantile levels.
+Following \citep{ansari2024chronoslearninglanguagetime}, we computed WQL at nine evenly spaced quantiles, $\{0.1, 0.2, \dots, 0.9\}$.
+For point forecasts, we used the mean absolute scaled error (MASE; \citealp{HYNDMAN2006679}), which scales the absolute forecast error by the average in-sample error while accounting for seasonality.

+Finally, for the first set of experiments, we averaged WQL and MASE over three distinct prediction lengths for each dataset, yielding a single score per context length (as in \citealp{ansari2024chronoslearninglanguagetime}).
+Furthermore, we report per-dataset relative improvements (RAF vs.\ baseline) for each benchmark, with details in Appendix~\ref{app:agg}.
+For the second set, we simply present WQL and MASE at the fixed $H$ and $C$ values.